ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 Manually adding URLs one by one (through the “Choose websites” button of the OONI Probe mobile app) can potentially be tedious -- particularly if it involves more than a dozen URLs.
 Researchers are often interested in testing their own list of websites, which can include hundreds of URLs.

 You can create a customized list of websites for testing with [**OONI Run**](https://run.ooni.org/).
-With OONI Run, you test your own list of websites through the following steps:
+With OONI Run, you can test your own list of websites through the following steps:

 **Step 1.
 Create an account on OONI Run platform.**